 It was not long ago that arts education in schools was thought to be a luxury, and arts classes were cut from the curriculum to make room for more time to prepare for standardized tests.
-Currently, there is more and more information available that shows how crucial the arts are to creating well-rounded, well-prepared learners and leaders.
-Articles with titles such as “Arts Integration Allows Students to Engage Abstract Concepts in New Ways,” “Teachers are using theater and dance to teach math — and it’s working,” and “Arts-Based Education Will Power the Creative Economy” discuss the theory and research behind such claims.
+Currently, there is more and more information available that shows how crucial arts integration is to creating well-rounded, well-prepared learners and leaders.
+Articles with titles such as “Teachers are using theater and dance to teach math — and it’s working,” and “Arts-Based Education Will Power the Creative Economy” discuss the theory and research behind such claims.

 At Seneca Academy, the arts (fine arts, drama, music, movement) have always been an integrated part of our curriculum.
 We weave the arts into our core classroom curricula as well as teach specific artistic skills and abilities.

-Here is what we’ve learned through experience about why the arts are so important:
+Here is what we’ve learned through experience about why arts integration is so important: